Home How to Register SIM Card in the Philippines?

 SIM Card Registration for Foreign Nationals and Tourists

-Foreign nationals staying as tourists for less than 30 days must register their name, nationality, passport number, and address in the Philippines.
+Foreign nationals staying as tourists for less than 30 days must register their SIM cards.
+To do so, they need to present the following:

-Tourists must present their passport, proof of address in the Philippines, as well as return ticket to their own country or any other ticket, which shows the date and time of their departure from the Philippines.
+• Return ticket to their own country or any other ticket that shows the date and time of their departure from the Philippines.

-For foreign nationals with other types of visas and staying for more than 30 days, they are required to present the following:
+Foreign nationals with other types of visas staying for more than 30 days must present the following:

 • Alien Employment Permit issued by the Department of Labor and Employment,